camunda/camunda-docs-manual/content/reference/bpmn20/tasks/service-task.md

 A service task is used to invoke services.
-In camunda this is done by calling Java code.
+In Camunda this is done by calling Java code.

-<div data-bpmn-symbol="task/servicetask"></div>
-<div data-bpmn-symbol="servicetask" data-bpmn-symbol-name="Service Task"></div>
+{{< bpmn-symbol type="service-task" >}}

 There are 4 ways of declaring how to invoke Java logic: